 - jmSigmaMinor: When planning to pass a minor link, optimum acceleration is assumed. (higher values cause reduced acceleration and thus decrease time gaps and safety)

-- jmTimegapMinor: Minimum time gap when passing a minor link ahead of a prioritzed vehicle (lower values decrease safety)
+- jmTimegapMinor: Minimum time gap when passing a minor link ahead of a prioritized vehicle (lower values decrease safety)

 - Surrogate Safety Measures (SSM) (headway, brake rates, time to collision etc.)